-Luristan bronze comes from the province of Lorestan, a region situated in the area of modern South-Western Iran.
-In ancient times a number of nomadic populations, such as the Medes, the Kassites and eventually the Persians, settled in the area.
+Luristan bronze comes from the province of Lorestan, a region situated in the Zagros Mountains.
+In ancient times a number of nomadic populations, such as the Medes and the Kassites, settled in the area.
 Due to the nomadic nature of the tribes, none of the Luristan bronzes were of great size, since it was required for them to be light and portable.
-Their artwork mainly comprises ornaments, vessels and weapons.
-Most of the Luristan weapons have been recovered in funerary contexts, suggesting that such weapons would have used not only in everyday life but also with ceremonial purposes.
+This includes many weapons, tools, ornaments and finials along with small amulets and fittings.
+The decorative technique is predominately openwork with Scythian art influences.
+Cast spike-butted axes are hallmarks of Luristan bronze weaponry during the First Iron Age Period, between 1200 and 1000 BC.
+Most of the Luristan bronze items have been recovered in funerary contexts, suggesting they had a ceremonial function.

 To discover more about the Luristan Empire, please visit our relevant blog post: The Luristan Empire: Beauty of Bronze.